Facebook's oversight board to rule on Trump's suspended accounts

 Why does Facebook need an oversight board in the first place?

 Facebook gets criticized by just about everybody for just about every decision it makes.
-Conservatives say the company -- and the rest of Silicon Valley -- is biased against their views.
+Conservatives say the company, and the rest of Silicon Valley, are biased against their views.
 They point to bans of right-wing provocateurs Alex Jones and Milo Yiannopoulos to support their case.

 The social network doesn't get much love from progressives, either.
 They complain Facebook has become a toxic swamp of racist, sexist and misleading speech.
-In July, some progressive groups underlined their concerns by calling on companies not to advertise on Facebook and publicizing the boycott with the hashtag #StopHateForProfit.
+Some progressive groups underlined their concerns last summer by calling on companies to avoid advertising on Facebook and publicizing the boycott with the hashtag #StopHateForProfit.

 The oversight board can help Facebook deal with those complaints while lending credibility to the social network's community standards, a code of conduct that prohibits hate speech, child nudity and a host of other offensive content.
 By letting an independent board guide decisions about this content, Facebook hopes it'll develop a more consistent application of its rules, which in the past have generated complaints for appearing arbitrary.